How Metabolic Health Shapes Cancer Prevention and Treatment

 How Gut Health Influences Cancer Risk

-Poor blood sugar regulation
+Impaired blood sugar regulation and metabolic dysfunction

 Restoring Gut Balance